 Air filters

-Clean every 2 weeks.
+- Clean every 2 weeks.

-- 1. Open the air inlet grille.
+1. Open the air inlet grille.

-- Remove the air filters.
+2. Remove the filters if they are on the air filter.

-Vacuum or wash and then dry them.
+3. Vacuum or wash and then dry them.

-- 4. Reinstall the air filters and close the air inlet grille.
+- 4. Reinstall the filters and close the air inlet grille.